Maulem/Hacking-Library/README.md

 There are a lot of ways to crack the Hashes, this Hashes are LM or NT (or NTLM) and can be cracked with:

-> Online Hash Cracking
+- Online Hash Cracking

-or

-> Hash Cracking on your PC
+- Ophcrack (Specialized in windows password cracking)

+- John the Ripper

+- Hashcat